What is Leber congenital amaurosis?

 How is Leber congenital amaurosis different from Leber hereditary optic neuropathy?

-Leber hereditary optic neuropathy (LHON) and Leber congenital amaurosis both impact vision.
+Leber hereditary optic neuropathy (LHON) and Leber congenital amaurosis both can impact vision.
 However, they are different genetic eye conditions.
-LHON usually only affects vision and causes vision problems after early childhood, most often in the teens or 20s.
+LHON typically affects vision and causes vision problems after early childhood, most often in the teens or 20s.

 Treatment options

 New therapies are becoming available for LCA.
-Ongoing research means more people will be able to access treatments.
+Ongoing research means more people may be able to access treatments.

 Getting the right diagnosis